ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 **Foreign Function Interfaces**

 Rust lets you declare functions and static variables that are defined in a language other than Rust using extern blocks (which we’ll discuss at length in Chapter 11).
 When you declare such a block, you’re telling Rust that the items appearing within it will be implemented by some external source when the final program binary is linked, such as a C library you are integrating with.
 Since externs exist outside of Rust’s control, they are inherently unsafe to access.
-If you call a C function from Rust, all bets are off—it might over- write your entire memory contents and clobber all your neatly arranged
+If you call a C function from Rust, all bets are off—it might over- write your entire memory contents and clobber all your neatly arranged references into random pointers into the kernel somewhere.

-Unsafe Code **147**

-**148** Chapter 9

-references into random pointers into the kernel somewhere.
 Similarly, an extern static variable could be modified by external code at any time, and could be filled with all sorts of bad bytes that don’t reflect its declared type at all.
 In an unsafe block, though, you can access externs to your heart’s delight, as long as you’re willing to vouch for the other side of the extern behaving according to Rust’s rules.

 **I’ll Pass on Safety Checks**

-Some unsafe operations can be made entirely safe by introducing addi- tional runtime checks.
+Some unsafe operations can be made entirely safe by introducing additional runtime checks.
 For example, accessing an item in a slice is unsafe since you might try to access an item beyond the length of the slice.
 But, given how common the operation is, it’d be unfortunate if indexing into a slice was unsafe.
 Instead, the safe implementation includes bounds checks that (depending on the method you use) either panic or return an Option if the index you provide is out of bounds.
 That way, there is no way to cause undefined behavior even if you pass in an index beyond the slice’s length.
 Another example is in hash tables, which hash the key you provide rather than letting you provide the hash yourself; this ensures that you’ll never try to access a key using the wrong hash.

 However, in the endless pursuit of ultimate performance, some develop- ers may find these safety checks add just a little too much overhead in their tightest loops.
-To cater to situations where peak performance is paramount and the caller knows that the indexes are in bounds, many data struc- tures provide alternate versions of particular methods without these safety checks.
+To cater to situations where peak performance is paramount and the caller knows that the indexes are in bounds, many data structures provide alternate versions of particular methods without these safety checks.
 Such methods usually include the word unchecked in the name to indicate that they blindly trust the provided arguments to be safe and that they do not do any of those pesky, slow safety checks.
 Some examples are NonNull::new_unchecked, slice::get_unchecked, NonZero::new_unchecked, Arc::get _mut_unchecked, and str::from_utf8_unchecked.

-In practice, the safety and performance trade-off for unchecked meth- ods is rarely worth it.
+In practice, the safety and performance trade-off for unchecked methods is rarely worth it.
 As always with performance optimization, measure first, then optimize.

 **Custom Invariants**